MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-version-history.md

    - Fixed an issue with last member of a group not being deleted
 ### Enhancements:
 - Generic SQL Connector
    - commandTimeout parameter of a data reader is set to match connector timeout.
-If you have long-running queries, taking more than 30 seconds to complete, you can increase this timeout in global parameters section
+If you have long-running queries, taking more than 30 seconds to complete, you can increase this timeout in the global parameters section
 - Graph Connector:
    - Added multi-threaded group membership full import strategy to improve import performance.
 Delta import remains single-threaded operation
    - Added support for complex schema types resulting attributes like OnPremisesExtentionAttributes.* being available now